Host Program

 Expectations of Hosts

-Our experience shows that the immediate post-arrival time is when students need and enjoy their host’s attention the most.
-The knowledge, support, and kindness that you can offer as a host is uniquely appreciated by students during their initial integration period.
+The immediate post-arrival time is when students need and enjoy their host’s attention the most.
+The knowledge, support, and kindness that you can offer as a host is highly appreciated by students during their initial settling-in period.
 Once classes begin, students become more immersed in their studies and need less support.
 However, hosts are expected to stay in touch with students during the year.
 The amount of time spent together is up to the hosts and students.

-Students also relish the opportunity for a window into life in the United States.
+Students appreciate the opportunity for a window into life in the United States.
 Events do not have to be elaborate or costly.
 The following are several activities to consider:

 • Sharing coffee or a meal